2i2c-org/infrastructure/docs/howto/prepare-for-events/event-prep.md

 # Event infrastructure preparation checklist

-Below are listed the main aspects to consider adjusting on a hub to prepare it for an event:
+Main aspects to consider adjusting on a hub to prepare it for an event:

-## 1. Quotas
+## Quotas

 We must ensure that the quotas from the cloud provider are high-enough to handle expected usage.
 It might be that the number of users attending the event is very big, or their expected resource usage is big, or both.
 Either way, we need to check the the existing quotas will accommodate the new numbers.